APPLICATION AND ADMISSIONS PROCESSES

 8. I am supposed to be receiving a tuition waiver - when will that be reflected on my fee bill?

 -Once your GA paperwork has been fully processed, your waiver will be entered into the fee system.
-You will not be able to see the waiver until 24 hours after you have enrolled in courses - due to overnight processes that need to run, you will not see the waiver immediately.
+You will not be able to see the waiver until 24 hours after you have enrolled in courses - due to overnight processes that need to run.
 If you do not see your waiver on your fee bill and have begun working, contact the department in which you are employed to determine if there has been any problem with your paperwork.

 9. How many hours do I have to be enrolled in to hold a GA?